Ponchithra0509/Sales_Analysis_Project/README.md

 # 📊 Sales Analysis using Python

 ## 📌 Project Overview

-This project analyzes sales data using Python to identify business trends, customer purchasing behavior, and sales performance.
-The project includes data cleaning, exploratory data analysis, business insights, and data visualization.
+This project analyzes sales data using Python to identify business insights through data cleaning, exploratory data analysis (EDA), and visualization.

----

-## 🎯 Objectives

-- Clean the sales dataset
-- Analyze sales performance
-- Identify top-selling products
-- Analyze regional sales
-- Analyze payment methods
-- Generate business insights
-- Visualize the results

----

-## 🛠️ Tools & Libraries
+## 🛠️ Technologies Used

 - Python
 - Pandas